egorner13/Home-Field-Advantage/README.md

     1. Good teams performed well both Home and Away, and likewise bad teams performed poorly both Home and Away

 ## Disclaimer
-For those who have a Tableau license and would like to download my workbook, it can be found above titled ""
+For those who have a Tableau license and would like to download my workbook, it can be found above titled "HomeFieldAdvantage.twbx"